Harrison Bader Preview, Player Props: Yankees vs. Nationals

 Harrison Bader At The Plate

-- Bader is batting .252 with 10 doubles, two triples, seven home runs and 11 walks.
+- Bader has 10 doubles, two triples, seven home runs and 12 walks while batting .249.

-- Bader has driven home a run in 22 games this season (29.7%), including more than one RBI in 16.2% of his games and producing three or more of his team's runs on three occasions..
+- Bader has had an RBI in 22 games this year (29.3%), including 12 multi-RBI outings (16.0%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.